If you take a huge gulp of raw milk today, you would probably not recognize it to be the stuff you drank when you were a kid.

 The study was internationally published and shows documentation that whey protein in raw milk stabilizes mast cells and improves asthma.
 Processed (pasteurized milk), on the other hand, triggers inflammation in the body because it has a lot of dead bacteria.

-All this dead bacteria in raw milk actually triggers inflammation in your body because your body doesn’t recognize these waste products…
+All this dead bacteria in pasteurized milk actually triggers inflammation in your body because your body doesn’t recognize these waste products…

 Your body then reacts by mast cells breaking open, histamines being released, and things like asthma and inflammation flaring like crazy; mucus being laid down, which causes ear infections.
 Raw milk does exactly the opposite…